pantelis/artificial-intelligence/_sources/aiml-common/lectures/pgm/pgm-intro/_index.md

 Staying in this trajectory, we introduce the topic of reasoning via a probabilistic lens.
 We argue that enhancing the environment state as determined by the perception subsystem, includes another subsystem that we will call _probabilistic reasoning_ subsystem that allow us to:

 * infer the hidden state of the environment _and_
-* learn the state that the agents internally maintains via appropriate to the task _representations_.
+* learn the state that the agents internally maintain via task-specific  _representations_.

 In a subsequent chapter we will enhance the model to include past _actions_ rather than just past percepts.
 Let us now start with the rule that is the cornerstone of probabilistic modeling and reasoning - the Bayes rule.